 - BUS 123-Seminar in Advanced Applications in Microcomputing....
 3 Credits Provides students with special topics current to the microcomputing field.
 Networking, integrated software, and telecommunications are a few of the specialty areas that will be selected by the instructor.
 Course provides hands-on instrumentation in the selected areas.
-(Permission of the instructor required)
+(Permission of the instructor is required) (Cross-listed as CST 123)